 Published in 2020 by Snowy Owl, an imprint of the University of Alaska Press:

-A 2020 release!
-I teamed up with coach Joni Kitmiiq Spiess to make a list of Alaska Native Games that have been played for centuries throughout Alaska.
+I teamed up with coach Joni Kitmiiq Spiess to make a list of Alaska Native Games that have been played here for centuries.
 Joni’s knowledge of the games is part of her heritage.
-She is an Inupiaq woman who grew up in Nome and has been deeply involved coaching kids as well as competing through the years.
+She is an Iñupiaq woman who grew up in Nome and has been deeply involved coaching kids as well as competing through the years.

 Readers all over the U.S. will recognize our Foreword writer, Nick Hanson, renown as the Eskimo Ninja, who competed well on NBC’s American Ninja Warrior broadcasts.
 Co-author Joni Spiess grew up in Nome and competed then coached students as she grew up to become a mom, teacher, and writer.
 Together we interviewed some of the best-known competitors and researched the greatest names in the games’ history.
 The popularity of the games surged with the birth of the World Eskimo Indian Olympics five decades ago, and since then, even more youth have been involved in learning and competing in amazing tests of physical strength and endurance.

 Native Youth Olympics and Junior NYO are held annually in Anchorage, drawing Alaskan kids of all ages.
 The games are often linked to hunting for traditional Native foods, drawing from the water or on land, requiring leaping, carrying, pressing past pain, simply enduring, and showing a level of camaraderie that’s rarely seen anymore.
 That’s part of games, too.
 In our book, each game is explained as a how-to, along with its history and proper form.
 Joni makes suggestions for equipment substitutions for athletes who live outside of Alaska, too.